OpenEvalProject/evals/manuscripts/elife-92892/v1/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/92892/elife-92892-fig5-v1.jpg)

-**Figure 5.:** a) the “First choice” stage, and the “Second choice” stage; (b) context unknown, (c) “Context 1”, and (d) “Context 2”.The bar graphs show participants’ behavior data in each trial, and the height shows the proportion of participants who chose a certain option in each trial.
+**Figure 5.:** The bar graphs show participants’ behavior data in each trial, and the height shows the proportion of participants who chose a certain option in each trial.
 The scatter plots show the model’s fitting results for the two choices of the participants.
 The closer the point is to the bar graph on both sides, the higher the fitting accuracy.
 The line graphs show the trend of the model fitting accuracies with the trials.

-## EEG results at sensor level
+### EEG results at sensor level

 As depicted in Figure 6a, we divided electrodes into five clusters: left frontal, right frontal, central, left parietal, and right parietal.
 Within the “Second choice” stage, participants were required to make decisions under varying degrees of uncertainty (the uncertainty about the hidden states and the uncertainty about the model parameters).
 Thus, we investigated whether distinct brain regions exhibited different responses under such uncertainty.